The disturbing death of Helen Fiona Torbet in the Scottish Highlands

 There are many lists of Scotland's hills and mountains - Munros, Corbetts, Furths, Grahams, Donalds and more recently Fionas.

-The Corbetts, of which there are 222, was defined by John Rooke Corbett in the 1920s.
-They have a height of between 2,500 feet (762m) and 2,999 feet (914m), with a prominence of at least 500 feet (152m).
+John Rooke Corbett defined the 222 Corbetts in the 1920s.
+They are between 2,500 feet (762m) and 2,999 feet (914m) high, with a prominence of at least 500 feet (152m).

 The Furths are British mountains ‘furth’ (outside) Scotland that would otherwise qualify as Munros or Munro Tops (a top being a subsidiary summit of a Munro).

-Donalds, are named after Percy Donald and are a list of Scottish Lowland hills over 2,000 feet (610m).
+Donalds are named after Percy Donald and are a list of Scottish Lowland hills over 2,000 feet (610m).

-The relative height of hills, known as prominence and drop, is an important concept in hill classifications.
+The relative height of hills, known as prominence and drop, is important in hill classifications.
 The relative height of a hill is the height difference between the top and bottom and a measure of the independence of a summit.
 It can be described as the vertical distance between the top and the col next to the lowest contour line encircling the hill.

 Alan Dawson said, “For people like me who make lists of Relative Hills, locating the bottom of a hill, on a map or on the ground, is quite good fun, although it is not as much fun as reaching the top.’
 Survey maps have shown spot heights metrically.
 So, isn’t it logical that the newer hill lists should be based on metric heights?”
 Relative Hills is not a new term, but using only metric measurements is more modern.
 For example, Corbetts are Relative Hills, but only in Scotland.
 Dawson said, “I based the list of Marilyns, there are currently 1,556, on the Corbett criteria, but extended it to cover hills of any height in any part of Britain, and used 150m as the key relative height criterion, not 500 feet.”

 After the list in TGO was published, Alan and Helen got together to discuss the matter.
 They agreed that it would be unhelpful and confusing for hillwalkers to have two lists with similar lists of Scottish peaks.
 After some debate, they decided to use Alan Dawson's list with minor revisions.
-Thereafter, the Lesser Corbetts became known as the Grahams.
+After that, the Lesser Corbetts became known as the Grahams.
 After Fiona’s death in July 1993, Dawson continued to use the name Grahams and a book by Andrew Dempster, called “The Grahams: A Guide to Scotland's 2,000ft Peaks”, covers them in detail.

 The 219 Grahams / Fionas could be considered the ultimate challenge for those who love Scotland's hills.
-These smaller hills may not be as famous as the Munros, but they are can be more challenging.
+These smaller hills may not be as famous as the Munros, but they can be more challenging.
 They're likely to be below the cloud line and frequently give panoramic summit views of their taller neighbors.
 Click here for a LIST OF GRAHAMS

-Helen Torbet’s trip to Inverinate in 1993
+Helen Torbet’s trip to Inverinate and the Loch Duich area in 1993

-Fiona Torbet began staying in a Bed & Breakfast (B&B) guest house in Inverinate in the late 1980s called the Grianan Guest House, which had spectacular views of Loch Duich.
+Fiona Torbet began staying in a Bed and breakfast (B&B) guest house in Inverinate in the late 1980s.
+The Grianan Guest House had spectacular views of Loch Duich.
 She used it as a base for her regular hillwalking expeditions in the hills above Wester Ross and the Kyle of Lochalsh.
+Inverinate is a small village on the north shore of Loch Duich in the Kyle of Lochalsh, and she returned there time and again.

 14-mile-long Loch Duich holds a special place in the history of Scotland's West Highlands as it featured prominently in the 1719 Battle of Glen Shiel between British government troops and an alliance of Jacobites and Spaniards, resulting in a victory for the British government forces.
+The small mountain range called the "Five Sisters of Kintail", three of which are Munros, frames the Loch.

 Fishing is a popular pastime at Loch Duich, with salmon being the main catch and a variety of typical northern sea species.
 It has little shallow water, with the depth dropping off quite close to the shore.
 Porpoises and otters are often seen on the loch.